 Official site for Melbourne, Victoria, Australia

 Discover Bendigo's vibrant arts precinct while wandering along View Street.
-Pop into the Bendigo Art Gallery (1887), which contains a collection of Australian art dating back to the 1850s and attracts significant exhibitions from across the globe.
-Also explore the Performing Arts Centre (1873) and a host of smaller galleries and antique stores.
+Pop into the Bendigo Art Gallery (1887), which contains a collection of Australian art dating back to the 1850s and attracts significant exhibitions from across the globe, and explore the host of smaller galleries and antique stores around town.

-Take time out to visit some of the renowned local wineries scattered across the Goldfields.
-Dine with a view of the vines, sample local varietals at cellar doors, and learn why the region is famous for its magnificent Shiraz.
+Take time out to visit some of the 80 local wineries in the renowned Bendigo and Heathcote wine regions.
+Dine with a view of the vines, sample local varietals at cellar doors, and learn why the area is famous for its magnificent shiraz.

 Read more | Show on map

 25 - 28 Mar 2016

 Commencing in 1871, the Bendigo Easter Festival is the oldest continuous running community festival in Australia.
 It's a celebration of Bendigo's...